rudionrails/quarry.nvim/README.md

     },
     opts = {
         ---
-        -- Define the LSP features
+        -- Define the features to be enabled (if supported) when the LSP attaches features = {
-        features = {
             "textDocument/documentHighlight",
             -- "textDocument/inlayHint",